Skip to Content

 As the capital of the Scottish Highlands, Inverness is a compact city that’s punches above its weight with places to stay, eat and shop.
 It’s a jumping off point for exploring the Highlands or driving the North Coast 500, but it’s also well worth exploring in its own right.

 Inverness’ streets might not be packed with beautiful historic buildings like some other Scottish cities, but it has got bags of character, a gorgeous setting, plenty of interesting history and a warm Highland welcome.
-So here’s my 2-day Inverness itinerary to help you plan a great weekend in Inverness, with what to see, where to eat, drink and stay.
+So here’s my two-day Inverness itinerary to help you plan a great weekend in Inverness, with what to see, where to eat, drink and stay.

 How to spend a weekend in Inverness